MrMichaelNealon/base/README.md

 Will keep this updated as I go, but anyone is free to tinker with this code as they wish I really don't mind.

-will do my best to knock some documentation together, I intend to continue developing this framework - once bitraq is complete I intend to add API functionality, for now it's serving full HTML pages but I want to be able to use it for fetching JSON objects.
-I wrote __Bricktop__ a while ago which was my effort in dabbling with building a front-end framework, lot of fun and learnt a lot, but learnt more since so there's room for improvement - maybe one day I'll be developing projects using my own stack!
+I'll do my best to knock some documentation together when I get time, I intend to continue developing this framework - once bitraq is complete I intend to add API functionality, for now it's serving full HTML pages but I want to be able to use it for fetching JSON objects.
+I wrote __Bricktop__ a while ago which was my effort in dabbling with building a front-end, JavaScript framework, lot of fun and learnt a lot, but learnt more since so there's room for improvement - maybe one day I'll be developing projects using my own stack!
 How cool would that be?